guidepup/guidepup.dev/docs/api/class-screenreader.md

 title: "ScreenReader"
 ---

-Base interface for screen-reader classes such as [VoiceOver].
+Base interface for screen-reader classes.

+See also:

+- [VoiceOver]

 **Contents:**